 “Could you come over here with me for a second?”
-She nods and Kasper lead her away from the leisure sheet, towards the beautiful view.
-I smile, Himari’s parents give me a questioning look.
+She nods and Kasper leads her away from the leisure sheet, toward the beautiful view.
+I smile.
+Himari’s parents give me a questioning look.

 He gets down on one knee.
-Himari gasps.
-“Yes!” she says with enthuasium before Kasper could even pop the question.
-He laughs, standing up and slipping the simple ring onto her finger.
+Before Kasper can even pop the question, Himari gasps, “Yes!”
+He laughs and stands, slipping a ring onto her finger.
 They kiss.

 They join us once again a little while later.
-“I think this calls for celebration,” I say, pulling the bottle of hanami-zake from my grey bag.
-Kasper pours Himari and I’s glass and Himari pours his.
-Himari pours her parent’s glasses.
-We raise our glasses.
-The joy is overwhelming.
+“I think this calls for celebration,” I say, pulling the bottle of hanami-zake from my bag.
+Kasper pours a glass for Himari and me.
+Then Himari pours a glass for Kasper and her parents.

-We cheers, sipping from out glasses.
+We cheers.
 The liquid is sweet and dry with a hint of saltiness as it travels down my throat.

-It’s almost tow in the afternoon.
-Everybody’s stuffed themselves full of delicious food but still pour each other’s glasses.
+It’s almost two in the afternoon.
+Everybody is stuffed, but we keep pouring each other glasses of bubbly liquid.
 The single shirokeshi has grown into a field of white blossoms.
 My heart is singing.
-I feels tears prick my eyes.
+I feel tears prick my eyes.